 5. Make Hanalei Your Home

 Hanalei deserves more than a passing glance, and even though it’s located way up north, you should consider making it your home base.
-Its beautiful, u-shaped bay is ideal for slow strolls; its mellow surf perfect for a beginner lesson (Hawaiian Surfing Adventures); and its mountain views beg you to stay put in the sand, offering a calming, relaxing energy.
+There are many things to do in and around Hanalei and its beautiful, u-shaped bay is ideal for slow strolls; its mellow surf perfect for a beginner lesson (Hawaiian Surfing Adventures); and its mountain views beg you to stay put in the sand, offering a calming, relaxing energy.
 It’s a great place to try some locally-grown food, like the plate lunches at Hanalei Taro & Juice.

 From Hanalei, you can take a shuttle along the north shore to visit a variety of other beaches, reducing your need for a car.